cosmincondur/To-do-list/README.md

-# How to run this project - To Do List
+# How to run this project

 1) git clone repo-url
 2) composer dump-autoload